mdipietr0/traxx-client/README.md

 the client and send the email with nodemailer.
 The endpoint will return an appropriate status code on success or failure.

+## session

+I wanted to give users the convenience of not having to sign in every time they navigate to the app or reload the app.
+After a bit of research I settled on using the sessionStorage API.

 ## Wireframes
 ![Wireframe](https://i.imgur.com/Yrz7TdG.png)